The Beach Shul is a popular Bar and Bat Mitzvah venue for member and non-member families alike.

 It is so meaningful to celebrate one’s wedding with a richly traditional Jewish ceremony.

 If you would like to hold your aufruf or wedding ceremony at the Beach Hebrew Institute, please contact the shul office for more information.
+Please note that interfaith weddings are not performed in our shul.

 Baby Naming/Brit Milah